 Operation of the plugin is very simple: the colormaps are displayed in the form of colorbars and labels in the main view pane of the plugin.
-Click on any one of the bars to set the colormap of the currently active channel in the viewer.
+Click on any one of the bars to set the colormap of the associated channel (if invoked as a local plugin) or the currently active channel (if invoked as a global plugin).